Bipolar disorder: Cycling

+Predictable timing of mood switches is possible though uncommon in bipolar disorder.
+A systematic review by Geoffroy and others (2014) found seasonal pattern mania in 15% of patients.

 Causes

 The causes of bipolar disorder likely vary between individuals and the exact mechanism underlying the disorder remains unclear.
 Genetic influences are believed to account for 73–93% of the risk of developing the disorder indicating a strong hereditary component.
 The overall heritability of the bipolar spectrum has been estimated at 0.71.
 Twin studies have been limited by relatively small sample sizes but have indicated a substantial genetic contribution, as well as environmental influence.
 For bipolar I disorder, the rate at which identical twins (same genes) will both have bipolar I disorder (concordance) is around 40%, compared to about 5% in fraternal twins.
 A combination of bipolar I, II, and cyclothymia similarly produced rates of 42% and 11% (identical and fraternal twins, respectively).
 The rates of bipolar II combinations without bipolar I are lower—bipolar II at 23 and 17%, and bipolar II combining with cyclothymia at 33 and 14%—which may reflect relatively higher genetic heterogeneity.

 The cause of bipolar disorders overlaps with major depressive disorder.
 When defining concordance as the co-twins having either bipolar disorder or major depression, then the concordance rate rises to 67% in identical twins and 19% in fraternal twins.
 The relatively low concordance between fraternal twins brought up together suggests that shared family environmental effects are limited, although the ability to detect them has been limited by small sample sizes.